Argentina Global Business Entities Guide Slovenia Limited Liability Company

 If a shareholder is a foreign natural person or legal entity, he/she/it will have to acquire a Slovenian tax number, which can be obtained from the local tax office (FURS).
 The same applies for directors.

-If a shareholder is a foreign natural person or legal entity, he/she/it has to submit to the court register relevant certificates, extracts or similar documents issued by a competent authority which prove that the circumstances preventing a person from becoming a shareholder (e.g., outstanding tax liabilities, misuse of VAT identification, etc.) do not exist, if the Slovenian authority does not have access to the relevant foreign records or registers.
+If a shareholder is a foreign natural person or legal entity, he/she/it has to submit to the court register relevant certificates, extracts or similar documents issued by a competent authority which prove that a shareholder is fit to act (e.g. there are no outstanding tax liabilities, misuse of VAT identification etc.), if Slovenian authorities do not have access to the relevant foreign records or registers.

 Involvement of notary, company register, governmental authorities

-The incorporation procedure requires the submission of all of the foundation and other documents to the Business Registers Agency (VEM AJPES) or the Notary Public which then files the request to the competent registry court.
+The incorporation procedure requires the submission of all the foundation and other documents directly to the Business Registers Agency (VEM AJPES) or by way of a Notary Public which then files the request with the competent registry court.

-Successful entry in the register, which is confirmed with a court decision, finalizes the incorporation procedure.
+Entry in the register, is confirmed with a court decision, which finalises the incorporation.

 Timing (estimate)

-The timing varies, however it usually takes up to two weeks for the court to issue the decision from the date when the notary filed the request to the competent court.
+The timing varies; however it usually takes up to two (2) weeks for the court to issue the decision from the date that the notary filed the request to the competent court.

 Main costs, including registration and similar fees (excluding legal fees)

 The main costs are the lawyers/notary/translation fees (if required).
-Also the minimum share capital of EUR 7,500.00 is required for the incorporation of d.o.o. under Slovenian law.
+There is a minimum share capital requirement of EUR 7,500.00 for the incorporation of a d.o.o. under Slovenian law.

 Is a description of the anticipated business or purpose of the entity required for incorporation, formation or organization?